scribe-security/actions/gensbom/bom/README.md

 ## Attestations
-Attestations SBOMs allow you to sign and verify your SBOM targets. \
+Attestations SBOMs allows you to sign and verify your SBOM targets. \
 Attestations allow you to connect PKI-based identities to your evidence and policy management.
+Supported outputs:
+- In-toto statements - cyclonedx BOM, SLSA Provenance
+- In-toto predicate - cyclonedx, BOM, SLSA Provenance
+- In-toto attestations -cyclonedx, BOM, SLSA Provenance

 Use default configuration path `.cocosign.yaml`, or provide custom path using `attest-config` input argument.